91nunocosta/todolist/README.md

 - [x] add discussion of stack and design decisions to the README

-- [ ] complete improvments on README
+- [x] complete next steps on README

 - [ ] add tox and code quality analysis